electron/electron/docs/api/web-contents.md

 Emitted when the `WebContents` preferred size has changed.

-This event will only be emitted when `preferredSizeMode` is enabled in `webPreferences`.
+This event will only be emitted when `enablePreferredSizeMode` is set to `true` in `webPreferences`.

 ### Instance Methods